Everything we know about Charlie Kirk’s suspected assassin Tyler Robinson

 State officials, as well as other members of the Republican party, have decried Kirk’s assassination as “politically motivated.”

+The FBI has also recently recognized a new category of attacks by so-called nihilistic violent extremists, those who seek chaos more than any clear ideological end.

-Robinson’s mother explained that, over the past year, the suspect had become “more political”, according to charging documents.
-His political stance started to lean to the left — in stark contrast to his parents — and he became more pro-gay and trans-orientated, the document added.
+Robinson’s mother explained that, over the past year, the suspect had become “more political,” according to charging documents.
+His political stance started to lean to the left — in stark contrast to his parents — and he became more pro-gay and trans-oriented, the document added.

-On Tuesday, Gray confirmed that from the investigation, the etched inscriptions on the bullets were “a big meme”.
+On Tuesday, Gray confirmed investigators believed the etched inscriptions on the bullets were “a big meme.”

 How was he caught?